Help Center/ Object Storage Service/ Billing/ Billing in Special Scenarios

 Temporary storage

 After an object is restored, an object copy in the Standard storage class will be generated.
 This way, there is both the original Archive or Deep Archive object and its Standard object copy in the bucket.
-During the copy retention period, you will be billed for the storage space occupied by both the object and its copy.
-The Standard object copy will be automatically deleted after it expires.
+When you restore an object, you will be billed a one-time storage cost for its Standard copy.
+After the validity period expires, the Standard copy is automatically deleted.

 Action